collective/collective.developermanual/source/misc/annotations.rst

    import zope.component
    import zope.annotation

+   from zope.interface import implements from zope.annotation import factory

    from some.contenttype.interfaces import ISomeContent

    KEY = 'content.like.dislike'  # It's best place is config.py in a real app